Chapter 22:

 “Hold on a moment, I remember now.”
 I held up my hand.

-Vivian and Niels both looked a little eager to hear my reply.
+Vivian and Niels both looked eager to hear my response.

 “It’s not that people outside the church are worthless; but rather, as a member of the church, I am called to be salt and light to those outside the church… so, um, ergo…”

 “Here you go.”
-Niels handed me a piece of the roasted meat.
+He handed me a piece of the meat.
+I bit into it slowly, savoring the taste.

-Once Niels grabbed his piece, the three of us looked up at the night sky, and I realized something that had completely slipped by me up until this point.
+Once Niels grabbed a piece of meat for himself, the three of us looked up at the night sky, and I realized something that had completely passed me by until that moment.

 I could see the stars.

-And not just one or two; the entire sky was full of stars as far as the eye could see.
-There were swirling patterns in the night sky of galaxies, distant suns that had already gone out, and little planets brightly reflecting the light of their own stars.
+The entire sky was full of stars as far as the eye could see.
+There were swirling patterns in the night of galaxies, distant suns that had already gone out, and little planets brightly reflecting the light of their own stars.

 “You see that?”
 Vivian pointed up at a seemingly random patch of stars.
 “That’s the constellation of the grand key.
 Next to it is the minor key.
 Over there, I think, is the strongman.”